brichard19/certicom-challenge/README.md

 # Supported curves
 - P131
+- P89
 - P79

 The target is the 131-bit prime curve.
-The 79-bit curve is included for testing purposes.
+Smaller curves are included for testing purposes.

 # Implementation
 - Parallel Pollard's rho algorithm with an R-adding walk